uretgec/my-product-hunt/README.md

 ## FEATURE
 - Removes blur effect background with sign up button on today list at homepage
+- Changes Promoted products background color
-- Shows necessary info of product detail without goes to detail page
+- Shows more data of product detail without goes to detail page

-## Browser
+## Compatibility
 - Chrome
+- Firefox (soon)

 ## NOTE
 - Not ready to use